odinuv/web/walkthrough-slim/slim-backend/index.md

 {: .note}
 There function `handleGetHello` in the `$app->get` line is passed as a string.
 If you write `handleGetHello()`, you immediatelly call the function.
-However, in this case we want to call the function only when something happens (i.e when a particular HTTP request is encountered).
+However, in this case we want to call the function only when something happens (i.e. when a particular HTTP request is encountered).
 So we only tell the `$app->get` function what function it should call when it needs to.

 The above code is also acceptable, but is unnecessarily verbose, because the function